This is what you will need to program an NES game…

 Or, I’ve heard of people using VSCode to write their C code.
 It is a bit more advanced, and can do syntax error checking and code completion, which notepad++ can’t do.

 To make background maps, we need a tile arranger app.
 I highly recommend, NES Screen Tool.
 It shows the NES color limitations very well, and is good for making single screen games.
 It also gives you nametable addresses and attribute table addresses, which comes in handy.
-I use 2.3, and if you have an older version, it won’t open the .nss files in my source code.
+I think I used 2.51, and if you have an older version, it won’t open the .nss files in my source code.
 Get it here…

 And, if you are making a scrolling game, I would also pick up Tiled map editor.
 I will go into more detail later, but you can make a data array out of the exported .csv files from Tiled.

-You can load the .chr file into NES Screen Tool, and create backgrounds, palettes, and sprites using just this tool.
-Save the nametable (can be compressed as RLE, and also can be formatted as a C array).
-Save the palette (or copy to clipboard as a C array).
-You can also make sprite arrangements (more on this later).
+Use the NES Screen Tool to create backgrounds, palettes, etc. Save a nametable NAM file (can be compressed as RLE, and also can be formatted as a C array).
+Save the palette PAL file (or copy to clipboard as a C array).
+CHR file should also be saved.
+These files will be added to the game source code, but, more on that later.

 The newest version of NES Screen Tool can also import graphics (BMP indexed 16 color) as a tileset, or import it as a nametable (auto generates tiles).
 Kasumi has explained this process better than I could, here…